 SDG&E Encourages Customers To Keep Mylar Balloons Away From Power Lines

-SAN DIEGO, April 6, 2015 /PRNewswire/ -- Mylar balloons are colorful, festive decorations, however, they can also pose a safety hazard to our electric system if they're outdoors and not securely tied down.
-San Diego Gas & Electric (SDG&E) is urging customers to be aware of the dangers that can arise when Mylar balloons touch power lines.
+SAN DIEGO, May 9, 2014 /PRNewswire/ -- Mylar balloons can make great Mother's Day and graduation gifts, if they're kept indoors or securely tied down, but they can also pose a safety hazard.
+San Diego Gas & Electric (SDG&E) today urged customers to be aware of the dangers that can arise when Mylar balloons touch power lines.

 The metallic coating on Mylar balloons is an excellent conductor of electricity.
-When a Mylar balloon comes in contact with a power line, it can cause a power outage in your neighborhood, and can even spark an electrical fire.
+If a Mylar balloon touches a power line, it could cause a power outage in your neighborhood, and even an electrical fire.

 SDG&E reminds all San Diegans: